24900064/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
+### Step 1:
-1. You need NumPy for arrays and SciPy for LU decomposition tools.
+You need NumPy for arrays and SciPy for LU decomposition tools.
+### Step 2:
-2. You enter the coefficient matrix A and the right-hand side vector b.
+You enter the coefficient matrix A and the right-hand side vector b.
+### Step 3:
-3. Perform LU Decomposition and Solve
+Perform LU Decomposition and Solve
+### Step 4:
-4. Prints the solution vector x
+Prints the solution vector x

 ## Program:
 (i) To find the L and U matrix